We started by taking a look at George Washington and reading George Washington: Our First President.

 On Friday, to wrap it all up, we made log cabins.
 I think we ended up with more chocolate "glue" (icing) on our hands and faces than the actual log cabin but the kiddos had a blast!

-*"My cousins are coming this weekend and I think I'm going to ask my mom to take me to
+But here's the best part--the conversations I overheard and had with my students:*"My cousins are coming this weekend and I think I'm going to ask my mom to take me to

 Springfield (Missouri) so I can see where Abraham Lincoln got shot."
 (I know, not total accuracy